 Already, cities, industries and military bases around the country are in various stages of implementing microgrid technology -- just one component of a more efficient and dependable energy future.

-Explore the links on the next page to learn even more about the future of power production and consumption.
+Explore the links below to learn even more about the future of power production and consumption.

 - Ecobee.com.
 2009.
 (Aug.
 3, 2009)http://www.ecobee.com/

 - Krotz, Dan.
 "Microgrids: reliable power in a small package."
 Berkeley Lab.
 Feb 28, 2003.
 (Aug.
 10, 2009)http://www.lbl.gov/Science-Articles/Archive/EETD-microgrids.html

 - Merchant, Brian.
 "Good News: 8.3 Million US Homes Now Have Smart Meters."
 TreeHugger.com.
 July 21, 09.
 (Aug.
 3, 2009)http://www.treehugger.com/files/2009/07/smart-meters-us-millions.php

 - "The Smart Grid: An Introduction."
 U.S. Department of Energy.
 2009.
 (July 29, 2009)http://www.oe.energy.gov/1165.htm

 - "Vehicle to Grid Technology."
 University of Delaware.
 2009.
 (Aug.
 10, 2009)http://www.udel.edu/V2G/index.html